Trail Fast Facts

-Casuarina Falls circuit is a 4.8km, grade 4 hike located in Dorrigo National Park, New South Wales.
-The hike should take around 1.5 hours to complete.
+Casuarina Falls circuit is a 4.8km, grade 4 hike in Dorrigo National Park, New South Wales.
+This hike typically takes 1.5 hours to complete.

 Feeling energetic?
 Casuarina Falls circuit traces the ridgeline of the Dorrigo plateau before joining Blackbutt walking track.
 This delightful yet challenging walking track highlights the lush rainforests and enticing waterfalls of the NSW North Coast, near Bellingen.